tstack/lnav/docs/source/cli.rst

    Switch to management mode.
 This must be the first option passed on the command-line.

+.. option:: -I <path>

+   Add a configuration directory.

 Subcommands
 ^^^^^^^^^^^

+.. option:: config get

+   Print out the current configuration as JSON on the standard output.

+.. option:: config blame

+   Print out the configuration options as JSON-Pointers and the file/line-number where the configuration is sourced from.

 .. option:: regex101 import <regex101-url> <format-name> [<regex-name>]